CityofSantaMonica/analytics.smgov.net/_includes/about.md

 Not every City website is represented in this data.

-**Top 20 data:** "Now" data includes traffic to a specific, single page&mdash;whereas "7 Days" and "30 Days" data includes traffic to a domain **and** all pages within that domain.

 This open source project is in the public domain, which means that this website and its data are free for you to use without restriction.
 You can find the [code for this website](https://github.com/{{ site.org_name }}/{{ site.repo_name }}) and the [code behind the data collection](https://github.com/18F/analytics-reporter) on GitHub.

 A number of other agencies have implemented similar dashboards using this project, including: